 On the Edit > Timing screen, the Allow Split Optimization and Allow Offset Optimization checkboxes are somewhat self-explanatory, but the Coordinated Signal checkbox should only be deactivated for isolated intersections.
 For more details on the effect this would have on the genetic optimization process, refer to the Uncoordinated Optimization section.
 Minimum phase times are also shown on the Edit > Timing screen.
 By default, when the TIN file is initially generated, minimum phase times are set equal to the yellow and all-red clearance times plus 5 seconds.
-For overlap phases at a pre-timed signal, minimum phase times are set equal to the yellow and all-red clearance times plus 1 second.
-The user may elect to increase these minimum phase times to either speed up the optimization process, or to accommodate pedestrian requirements.
+For overlap phases at a pre-timed signal, minimum phase times are set equal to the yellow and all-red clearance times to either speed up the optimization process, or to accommodate pedestrian requirements.